ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 Before you proceed and run this model, lets take a quick look at what `Q4_K_M` in the model name denotes.

 ## Quantization format
 `Q4_K_M` in the model name refers to the quantization method used in the model.
-The goal of quantization is to make the model smaller (to fit in less memory) and faster (to reduce memory bandwidth bottlenecks transfering large amounts of data from memory to a processor).
+The goal of quantization is to make the model smaller (to fit in less memory) and faster (to reduce memory bandwidth bottlenecks transferring large amounts of data from memory to a processor).
 The primary trade-off to keep in mind when reducing a model's size is maintaining quality/accuracy.
 Ideally a model is quantized to meet size and speed requirements while retaining as much accuracy as possible.

 Llama 2 is originally trained and published using the bfloat16 data type, meaning each of the 7 billion model parameters takes up 16 bits of memory to store.
 Putting that into real terms, multiplying 16 bits per parameter by 7 billion parameters, the base foundation llama-2-7b model is just over 13Gb in size.